Translate

 7. Post-Support Requirements

-2. Recipients are asked to cooperate with the Sylff Association’s public relations activities, agreeing to have their name, photo, and program report (either in full or in part) published on the Sylff website and/or in print publications.
+2. Recipients are asked to cooperate with the Sylff Association’s public relations activities by agreeing to have their names, photos, and narrative reports (either in full or in part) published on the Sylff website and/or in print publications.
+They are also asked to promptly submit or update their Sylff profiles through a designated web link upon request from the Sylff Association secretariat, since links to recipients’ profile pages will be included in the announcement of SRG awardees, scheduled to be published by February 2025.

 Close